-There are two threadpools in TORQUE, one for background tasks and one for incoming requests from the MOMs and through the API (client commands, Moab, and so forth).
-The min_threads on page 269 and max_threads on page 268 parameters control the number of total threads used for both, not for each individually.
+There are two threadpools in Torque, one for background tasks and one for incoming requests from the MOMs and through the API (client commands, Moab, and so forth).
+The min_threads and max_threads parameters control the number of total threads used for both, not for each individually.
 The incoming requests' threadpool has three-quarters of min_threads for its minimum, and three-quarters of max_threads for its maximum, with the background pool receiving the other one-quarter.